brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 2:00pm - 3:00pm: Organized trip details into tables for their respective categories.

+* 3:15pm - 4:00pm: Brainstormed possible ways to organize trip details and tables into separate components.

 <!-- NOTES:

 Conditionally render trips by having a toggle feature.